M-H-Jim/AnotherCalculator/README.md

 This project uses Code::Blocks with wxWidgets.
 If you want to build the project yourself, make sure wxWidgets is properly configure on your system.

+/**    There are some major bugs so don't compile it now.
+       1. It doesn't parse negetive numbers.
+       2. It doesn't work with expressions like this :    (-(-2 + 3))
+**/